Stacey Dooley and Kevin Clifton to star in 2:22 - A Ghost Story

 Sam believes there must be a more logical explanation and, convinced by friends, the pair decide to stay up until 2:22 to find out the truth.

 The UK tour will begin at Manchester Opera House on August 4, before continuing through to November 2025 across major cities including Bristol and Glasgow.
-A second leg of the tour will run from January 8 to June 20 2026, including dates in Newcastle.
+A second leg of the tour will run from January 8 to June 20 2026.

 Stacey and Kevin will perform until November 29 2025, with further casting and casting for the second leg to be announced.